dbindel/cs4220-s17/web/syllabus.md

 assignments and exams using the following weights:

  - Participation: 5%
- - Homework: 5% times 6 homeworks
+ - Homework: 6% times 5 homeworks (best of 6)
  - Projects: 10% times 3 projects
  - Midterm: 15%
  - Final: 20%